intelliw/hsy-api.host/README.md

 ## Package structure

 The API packages more or less mirror the OpenAPI specificaiton structure.
-    - sandbox               // ignore - this package contains stashed or transient content which will eventually be deleted
+    - sandbox               // ignore - this package contains stashed or transient content which will eventually be deleted.
     - src
-        - definitions
+        - definitions       // data objects
-        - host
+        - host              // setup and configuration for the app runtime
-        - operations
-        - parameters
+        - operations        // request handlers, these select request headers and validate params
+        - parameters        // generic class for simple params, specialised classes for complex params such as Period
-        - paths
+        - paths             // handlers for each top level path
-        - responses
+        - responses         // view and response handlers for data and errors.
+Each response is constructed with a data objectand selects a view based on headers
         - system            // shared utilities and tools.

+Package associations are

 ## Sending authenticated requests